 The risk of disease from vaccination is extremely small.
 One live virus vaccine

 that's no longer used in the United States is the oral polio vaccine (OPV).
 The success

-program has made it possible to replace the live virus vaccine with a killed virus
+has made it possible to replace the live virus vaccine with a killed virus form known

-polio vaccine (IPV).
-This change has completely eliminated the possibility of
+(IPV).
+This change has completely eliminated the possibility of polio disease

 Why Should I Have My Child Immunized if All the Other Kids in School Are Immunized?